Article Translations: (Spanish)

 In a needle biopsy, doctors use a long hollow needle to take a sample of the tumor.
 Local anesthesia (medicine that numbs the area so the person won't feel pain) usually is used.
 Or the doctor may order an open biopsy, in which a portion of the tumor is removed in the operating room by a surgeon while the child is asleep during the procedure under general anesthesia.

-If a diagnosis of osteosarcoma is made, the doctor will order CAT chest scans as well as a bone scan and, sometimes, additional MRI studies.
-After treatment starts, repeating these tests will help determine how well treatment is working and whether the cancer is continuing to spread.
+If a diagnosis of osteosarcoma is made, the doctor will order CT chest scans as well as a bone scan and, sometimes, more MRI studies.
+After treatment starts, repeating these tests will help doctors see how well treatment is working and whether the cancer is continuing to spread.

 Treatment of osteosarcoma in children includes chemotherapy (the use of medical drugs to kill cancer cells and shrink the cancer), followed by surgery (to remove cancerous cells or tumors), and then more chemo (to kill any remaining cancer cells and minimize chances of the cancer coming back).

-Surgery often can effectively remove bone cancer, while chemotherapy can help eliminate remaining cancer cells in the body.
+Surgery often can effectively remove bone cancer, while chemo can help eliminate remaining cancer cells in the body.

 Surgical treatments for osteosarcoma include either amputation or limb-salvage surgery.